Namespace Hi.NcParsers.LogicSyntaxs

 - G43p4RtcpSyntax

 Handles G43.4 RTCP (Rotary Tool Center Point) activation.
-Writes IToolHeightCompensationDef section (including the IsRotaryDynamic flag) and the ToolHeightCompensationSource entry in EndPointProgramToMcTransform — a tool-normal · offset_mm translation at the block endpoint ABC.
+Writes the IToolHeightCompensationDef section and the ToolHeightCompensationSource entry in ProgramToMcTransform — a tool-normal · offset_mm translation at the block endpoint ABC.
+The chain entry is tagged KindDynamic when RTCP is active and ABC changes across the block, and KindStatic otherwise.

 The RTCP kinematic rotary part (Pn→MC rigid transform) is orthogonal to this syntax and is written by PivotTransformationSyntax on every block, because rotary state remains in effect beyond the RTCP modal (e.g. a non-RTCP